-In its wider strategy and policy role SWestrans continues to lobby and respond to consultations across all transport modes and on a wide range of other issues at national and local level including Transport Scotland's "Delivering the Goods" Scotland's Rail Freight Strategy and Network Rail's consultation on the Scotland Route Study.
-SWestrans also submitted its 2014-15 Climate Change Duties Report in the required reporting format to the Sustainable Scotland Network.
+In its wider strategy and policy role SWestrans continues to lobby and respond to a significant number of consultations across all transport modes and on a wide range of other issues at national and local level.
+SWestrans also submitted its 2015-16 Climate Change Duties Report in the required reporting format to the Sustainable Scotland Network.